Learn how to profit from neutral trading strategies in sideways markets using technical indicators, risk management, and options strategies.

 Strategy Automation

-LuxAlgo simplifies strategy creation with its AI Backtesting platform.
-It automates entry rules, exit conditions, and position sizing based on market volatility, accounting for commissions, slippage, and realistic order execution.
+LuxAlgo simplifies strategy creation with AI Backtesting—LuxAlgo’s AI agent for creating trading strategies.
+It can generate entry rules, exit conditions, and position sizing based on market volatility, accounting for commissions, slippage, and realistic order execution.
+See the AI Backtesting docs to get started.

 Trading Communities